How to Develop the Mind of Christ

 God’s Word expels darkness, annihilates lies, destroys deception and transforms our thinking until our thoughts begin to resemble His.

-Connecting with Godly Friends
+Have the Mind of Christ by Connecting with Godly Friends

 Our culture is constantly bombarding us with messages that are contrary to Scripture.
 If we’re not careful, we can easily become desensitized to the things of God until our perceptions, beliefs, and attitudes begin to conform to the culture.